Skip to content

 If you were to look at Sherwin Willams Window Pane in one room and then Sea Salt in another, it might be hard to tell the difference.

-Side by side, you can see that Window Pane is loads more green than Sea Salt, and just a smidgen lighter.
+Side by side, you can see that Window Pane reads a lot “brighter” than Sea Salt, even though it’s just a smidgen lighter.
+This is mostly thanks to Window Pane being less muted.

 The LRV of Window Pane is 72.